 There are a small number of workplace chargepoints which could, in the future, be opened up for public use.
 There are a larger number of domestic chargepoints which have been installed by EV owners and may be made available through charge sharing schemes.
-These are new initiatives, current examples include co-charger.com, eventual-current-works/cap-home-network
+These are new initiatives, current examples include co-charger.com, evmatch.com and www.zap-map.com/charge-points/public-charging-point-networks/zap-home-network